 Being a dog owner is just like being a parent.
 Your fur baby becomes the focus of your life and the apple of your eye.
 From walks outside to Instagram photo sessions, you want to give all you can for your pup.
 Your vet may have told you recently about looking into a harness for your dog, as opposed to keeping them on a leash.

-Harnesses are meant to better cradle the canine, without putting undue pressure on their neck and throat.
+A owner of Dog Kennels in Sydney explains that harnesses are better than leashes as they don’t put undue pressure on the throat and next, making them safer and more comfortable for your dog.
 Here are a few tips to keep in mind when looking for your four-legged friend’s new harness.

 1. Consider the size of your dog.

 A dog harness needs to have a secure fit around your dog, no matter if you have a chihuahua or a German Shepherd.
 Companies like Joyride Harness design their harnesses for any size, big or little dog, with the attention of providing your pal comfort while not straining him with a leash and collar.

 The best dog harness varies with the breed, how often the dog pulls during a walk, and the size.
 Keep in mind for larger breed puppies, you’ll need to have to make sure the harness fits them in the long run.
 They may outgrow even the most durable material in no time.

 There’s nothing more adorable than a playful pup, but sometimes that temperament may have led you or the dog walker to pull them back a little too hard on the leash.
 You’ll want to make sure that a no-pull dog harness is not too loose around your pup so that they can easily wriggle out of the system.
 If it’s too tight, your dog could have a hard time breathing, and will immediately express their discomfort.